Updated: 18-12-2025 at 3:30 PM

 NGOs with a positive reputation for issues that concern women.

-The rent for housing under this scheme is calculated as per the salary that the women residing there receive.
+The rent for housing under this scheme is calculated as on the salary that the women residing there receive.
 The rent is as follows:

 A maximum of 15% of the total gross salary is taken as rent for rooms with a single bed.